empriselab/final_projects/final_project.md

 - A: [3.19, 1.1]
 - Cathy: [9.7, 1.2]

-Remember you need to go back to Cathy for these medicines to take effect. *You are not allowed to enter a room more than the maximum threshold, and you are not allowed to enter the same room right after entering it.
+Remember you need to go back to Cathy for these medicines to take effect. *You are not allowed to enter any room more than two times, and you are not allowed to enter the same room right after entering it.
 That means a path like ['A', 'A'] will not be valid.*

 The json file might look like:
 ```